Around wine

 You should know that the dress changes over time.

-For reds, the color of a young wine will be rather purplish, while that of a very old wine will have brick tones. there are many exceptions depending on the grape varieties used, regions and winemaking methods.
+For reds, the color of a young wine will be rather purplish, while that of a very old wine will have brick tones.
+There are many exceptions depending on the grape varieties used, regions and winemaking methods.

 Red wine color: purple, ruby, garnet, brown